aspose-email/Aspose.Email-Products/email/net/conversion/html-to-mhtml/_index.md

 {{% blocks/products/pf/agp/text %}}

- Aspose.Email for .NET is supported on all major operating systems.
-Just make sure that you have the following prerequisites.
+ Before running the .NET conversion code, make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}